 Simon earned his MA from the University of Oxford (School of Modern History), his BEd (Hons.) from the University of Lethbridge, and his MEd (Educational Leadership) from Concordia University.
 As a believer in life-long learning, he:

-Mr. Jeynes is married with four children, two dogs, a bird, and many bird feeders.
-He is delighted that three of his children are now at university.
-He attends The Gathering Place and occasionally preaches there.
+Mr. Jeynes is married with four children, two dogs, and a bird.
+He attends The Gathering Place where he is also an occasional preacher.